philcockfield/ui-harness/README.md

 }
 ```

-If you are using TypeScript, you will also need to ensure you have a type definitions for your dependencies, such as React and React-DOM.
+If you are using TypeScript, you will also need to ensure you have type definitions for your dependencies, such as React and React-DOM.

 From here you can start developing your React components.
 All the core dependencies for `react` and `babel` transpiling are made available to your module by virtue of the one `ui-harness` dependency.